Understanding Tax Codes

 We recommend that your rates include default rates (i.e. rates that apply if none of the other rates match the location information), but we have also included a default rate that will be used for mapping a T-code in such cases.

 Some retail/consumer sites setup WooCommerce so that tax calculations are not performed in WooCommerce and all prices include tax.
-You must setup WooCommerce to calulate tax even if it is not shown to the online customer or the Sage tax codes will be incorrect and no VAT will be shown.
+You must setup WooCommerce to calculate tax even if it is not shown to the online customer or the Sage tax codes will be incorrect and no VAT will be shown.

 An example “Standard” tax class table in WooCommerce might contain: